ome/omero-documentation/README.rst

 Top-level build command
 -----------------------

-The top-level directory Makefile also defines targets for building both the OMERO and Contributing sets of documentation at once.
+The top-level directory Makefile also defines targets for building the OMERO documentation.

 To clean the build directories of any previous builds, use one of::